lpmi-13/current-projects/README.md

 ## 152) Put broke robots phrases on postcards

-## 153) Investigate using opentelemtry for micromaterials
+## 153) Investigate using opentelemetry for micromaterials
 - See what can be sent from a webapp
 - See what the easiest method to collect this data might be (cost/effort/etc)
 - See if that data can be easily displayed somewhere